wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Demos/VirginCMSDemos.md

 The application descriptor is at ${BUILD_HOME}/application/cms/drupal/descriptor.dat

-To deploy drupal CMS you need to follow the exact same steps you just followed for joomla but you need to comment drupal and uncoment drupal cms
+To deploy drupal CMS you need to follow the exact same steps you just just followed but you need to comment drupal and uncoment drupal cms

 ------------------
 ![](images/comment-drupal.png "Comment Drupal in descriptor")